-To understand what a student loan refund is, it can be helpful to first look at what financial aid is and how it is distributed to students.
+To understand what a student loan refund is, it can be helpful to first look at what college financial aid is and how it is distributed to students.
 When a student or their parent pursues federal financial aid, such as a student loan, that aid is distributed via a credit to the student’s account at their college.

 Others may choose to credit the student’s college account similar to how federal aid is distributed.

-On occasion, an aid distribution can lead to there being an additional credit in the student’s college account.
+• On occasion, an aid distribution can lead to there being an additional credit in the student’s college account.

-This happens if there is any excess money after paying for the necessary expenses.
+• This happens if there is any excess money after paying for the necessary expenses.
 In that case, the student or parent will receive a student loan refund via a check or in the form of a direct deposit to their bank account.

-How To Get a Student Loan Refund
+How to Get a Student Loan Refund

 Whether a student or a parent takes out a federal student loan, the process of getting a student loan refund will generally look similar.
 Each semester, the school will generally review student accounts to determine if there are any eligible credit balances that can be refunded to the student.

-In some cases, if the credit is not a result of the student receiving financial aid, the school may require that students request a refund.
+• In some cases, if the credit is not a result of the student receiving financial aid, the school may require that students request a refund.
 Follow the refund request process as determined by the school you attend.

-In general, the school in question will contact the student or their parents in writing any time they distribute any loan money.
+• In general, the school in question will contact the student or their parents in writing any time they distribute any loan money.
 The loan servicer will also provide confirmation that the loan money was delivered.

-Alongside this notice, borrowers will generally also receive information on how to cancel part or all of the student loans.
+• Alongside this notice, borrowers will generally also receive information on how to cancel part or all of the student loans.
 If the borrower realizes they don’t need the full loan amount, this may be an option they want to pursue.

-Know that any amount refunded is still considered part of the total amount borrowed.
+• Know that any amount refunded is still considered part of the total amount borrowed.
 So, borrowers who receive a portion of their student loans refunded would still be responsible for repaying that amount, with interest, if the refund is not canceled.

 The process of getting student loan refunds may vary when dealing with private lenders.

-Common Refund Mistakes
+Common Student Loan Refund Mistakes

 • If someone realizes they won’t need the full amount of a federal student loan awarded before the funds are disbursed, they can actually request the school cancel the check or deposit before the need to process a refund even arises.

-If a borrower misses both of these opportunities, the process of working with their school’s financial aid office to return the funds can become more complicated and time consuming.
+• If a borrower misses both of these opportunities, the process of working with their school’s financial aid office to return the funds can become more complicated and time-consuming.

 Some students and their parents lean too heavily on student loans and may be able to get a bigger refund if they can find another way to finance any qualified education expenses.
 Student loans can be used to pay for academic and living expenses for the student while they’re in school.

 While it can be tempting to use a student loan refund to cover extra expenses like clothing and transportation — the less that is borrowed, the less that will be owed at graduation.

 What to Do With a Student Loan Refund

 When a student or their parent gets a student loan refund, they have two main options.
 They can keep it or return it.

 Even though federal student loans don’t require payment until the student graduates, this can be one way to cut down student loan debt.
-The borrower can also use those funds for expenses in the next term and as a result can choose to borrow less money for that term.
+The borrower can also use those funds for expenses in the next term and as a result, can choose to borrow less money for that term.

 Refinancing Student Loans